 Continued Remote Working

-If faculty and staff can remain fully productive at home, supervisors may consider to continue such arrangements.
-These arrangements can be made in full or for partial days/weeks.
+If faculty and staff can remain fully productive at home, supervisors may consider continuing such arrangements.
+These arrangements can be made using the online FWA form in full or for partial days/weeks.

 Fall 2020 Return

-Additionally, about 15-20 percent of faculty will not return to campus until the Fall 2020 semester begins.
+Additionally, about 15-20 percent of faculty will return to campus for the Fall 2020 semester.